 Now that you have started writing your SOP you must reflect that preparation and structured information you gathered before on the paper (or pdf).
 As we have explained, the main difference between a process and an SOP is the level of detail, so they will be pretty much relevant here.

-→Notice the labor you are developing; use Uphint to facilitate your work
+→Notice the labor you are developing; use Uphint to facilitate your work goals for 2023

 Well, we hope it hasn’t been tough!
-These kinds of procedures are of high importance within firms with lots of workflows and processes that they need to standardize.
+These kinds of procedure are of high importance within firms with lots of workflows and processes that they need to standardize.
 Taking care of them and being constantly conscious of all details can be a rough work.
 Always consider that these documents can contain lots of wording and specific terms that can confuse workers and also get them bored reading them.

 Uphint is a documentation tool that will help you save lots of time creating these workflow documents.
 Whatever it is you can record it with Uphint and share it with anyone you want in seconds so they get top quality process documentation.